Tags

 Caution: Tags only cascade down one level.

-To add a new tag, type a Tag Name, a Tag Label if you choose to, select the data Object(s) the tag can be applied to, and click Add.
+To add a new tag, type a Tag Name.
+You may optionally type a Tag Label.
+Select the data Object(s) the tag can be applied to.
+Click Add.
+See details of each field under Tags List below.
+You can also import tags – see below.

 Tags List